Devoxx4KidsDE/workshop-jumping-sumo-4-scratch/README.md

 The usage of the blocks is straight forward and rather obvious.

-* use the *Connection* Block first, when a scratch program is started.
+* Important: use the *Connection* Block ("Connect Sumo") first, when a scratch program is started ("when green flag clicked").
 With the block you can define to which drone you like to connect.
-If you have only one drone, just go for the default.
+The provided example programs (see below) exactly do it that way.
 * There is also a *Sumo off* with which you can disconnect that can be used.
 Of course, after that you need use the *Connect* again
 * Now you can
 	* Move in any direction (even with providing __speed and time__)
 	* Turn by providing the angle in degrees
 	* Jump high and far
 	* Do some __tricks__

-Note: Currently only command at a time is supported.

 [sumo-programm_de.sb2]: https://github.com/Devoxx4KidsDE/sumo4scratch/tree/master/Scratch/de/sumo-programm.sb2
 [sumo-programm_en.sb2]: https://github.com/Devoxx4KidsDE/sumo4scratch/tree/master/Scratch/en/sumo-programm.sb2